JaslanRooney/JaslanRooney/README.md

 ## Hi there, my name is Jaslan

- I'm a Small Business Owner turned Software Engineer.
+ I'm a General Contractor turned Software Engineer.
 My background running a flooring installation company cultivated my desire and ability to problem solve and led me to the wonderful world of Web Developement!

 *   🌲  I'm based in Los Angeles, CA
 *   📚  Constantly improving my skills in the MERN stack